Hepcats performance group activities

 The Rhythm Cats!

 The Rhythm Cats is a Lindy Hop performance group sponsored by the Hepcats Swing Dance Club.
-Established by Mike & Mary Richardson via the Hepcats in 2008, the Rhythm Cats have competed and performed in local, regional and national level competitions and events and consisted of the best Lindy Hoppers in the Lexington/central Kentucky area.
+Established by Mike & Mary Richardson via the Hepcats in 2008, the Rhythm Cats competed and performed in local, regional and national level competitions and events and consisted of the best Lindy Hoppers in the Lexington/central Kentucky area.
 And most of those dancers got their start with the Hepcats!

 The Razz Ma Tazz!